The Difference Between Breathwork and Meditation

 Recover from inflammatory conditions

-Indeed, breathwork equips individuals with a stronger sense of self that in turn benefits practically every aspect of their lives.
-So, consider making breathwork a part of your daily life to experience this healthier way of living for yourself!
+Indeed, breathwork meditation equips individuals with a stronger sense of self that in turn benefits practically every aspect of their lives.
+So, consider making breathwork a part of your daily life to benefit from this healthier way of living for yourself!

 Cronkleton, E. (2019, April 29).
 What is breathwork?
 Healthline. https://www.healthline.com/health/breathwork